 Mean Time Between Failures is the elapsed time between failures of a system during operation.
 For critical pieces of equipment, MTBF is an important way to discern the performance of an asset.

 Overall Equipment Effectiveness evaluates how effectively a piece of equipment is utilized.
-OEE calculation is based on the three OEE Factors:
+The OEE calculation is based on the three OEE Factors:

-- Availability = Run Time / Planned Production Time
+Availability = Run Time / Planned Production Time

-- Performance = (Ideal Cycle Time × Total Count) / Run Time
+Performance = (Ideal Cycle Time × Total Count) / Run Time

-- Quality = Good Count / Total Count
+Quality = Good Count / Total Count

 To discover the total OEE for a particular piece of equipment:

 A good rule of thumb for PM Compliance is the 10% rule.
 This means that PM tasks should be completed within 10% of the scheduled maintenance interval.
-Monthly PMs (every 30 days) should be completed within 3 days of the due date.
-These measurements can give organizations a more nuanced understanding whether or not a PM program is effective.
+Monthly PMs should be completed within 3 days of the due date.
+These measurements can give organizations a more nuanced understanding of whether or not a PM program is effective.

 Planned Maintenance Percentage is the percentage of maintenance hours spent on planned maintenance activities versus unplanned.
-This percentage can be found by dividing the scheduled maintenance labor hours into the total maintenance hours during a particular time period.
+This percentage can be found by dividing the scheduled maintenance labor hours into the total maintenance hours during a particular period.